ictnmd/kudadam.com/src/routes/blog/_blog/black-background-windows-terminal/index.md

 I recently found out about [Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701), a multi-tabbed terminal emulator for Windows.
 It also allows you to easily add other terminals to it.
 Since I was using [Cmder](https://cmder.app/), I wanted to add it to Windows Terminal and fortunately, I found [a tutorial](https://medium.com/talpor/windows-terminal-cmder-%EF%B8%8F-573e6890d143) for that.

-However, after opening Cmder on Windows Terminal, I found a bug, there was black background on the text.
+However, after opening Cmder on Windows Terminal, I found a bug, there was a black background on the text.

 ![black-background-windows-terminal](https://ik.imagekit.io/kudadam/blog/black-background-windows-terminal/example.png?tr=h-500)